-NCC worked with wetland specialists Tom Biebighauser and Robin Annschild to design a wetland restoration project that would greatly increase the area of shallow-water wetlands, improving habitat for waterfowl and shorebirds.
+NCC worked with wetland specialists Tom Biebighauser and Robin Annschild to design a wetland restoration project.
+The project aimed to greatly increase the area of shallow-water wetlands, improving habitat for waterfowl and shorebirds.
 The design includes features that will attract badger, grizzly bear, Townsend’s big-eared bat, western painted turtle and western toad.

-In addition to wildlife benefits, the new wetlands and streams will help control erosion, recharge groundwater and reduce flooding, not to mention beautify the whole area and provide new wildlife viewing opportunities for visitors.
+In addition to wildlife benefits, the new wetlands and streams will help control erosion, recharge groundwater and reduce flooding.
+They will also beautify the whole area and provide new wildlife viewing opportunities for visitors.

 “We were lucky to get wetland restoration and training consultant Tom Biebighauser from Kentucky to help design and implement the project,” said Richard Klafki, NCC’s Canadian Rockies program director.
 “This five-hectare constructed wetland is the biggest project Tom has attempted to date.”

 Transforming the steep walls of the gravel pit required re-grading the sides into gentle slopes and loosening and enhancing the soil.

 “Before the restoration, the ground was impenetrable.
 Now the loosened soil absorbs runoff, improves growing conditions for plants and provides easier burrowing for critters like Columbia ground squirrels, which are the desired food of the endangered American badger,” notes Richard.

 Niche habitats for wildlife were created by installing mounds of rock and soil for muskrats, boulders and logs for waterfowl and western painted turtles, and vertical tree root masses for bird nesting sites.